 For that reason, mileage redemptions for WiFi make sense only in limited situations.
 Specifically, these include moments when cash prices rise unexpectedly, when miles approach expiration, or when maintaining connectivity outweighs redemption efficiency.

-As the American Airlines Free WiFi continues to expand across the fleet, this option increasingly serves as a backup rather than a primary strategy.
+As American Airlines continues rolling out free high-speed WiFi to AAdvantage members across most of its fleet starting in 2026 (news.aa.com), this option increasingly serves as a backup rather than a primary strategy.

 The Bottom Line